jrroosevelt/VS2PCG/game_modes.md

 ## Story Mode: Galactic Game
 **Take part against your will in an epic game on an artificial world.**

-Player A's main character is on a quest for... something.
+### Setup
+Create a **Patchwork Planet.**

+To build a **Patchwork Planet**, take nine locations - one of each of the six Basic types, one "wild" Special Location for each main character, and one random Special Location that doesn't produce power symbols (like Wakanda).
+(If a main character doesn't have a "wile" they choose a specific Basic Location.)

+Shuffle the nine locations and deal them out into a face-up 3x3 grid to the side of the game.
+Each player puts a marker (try Wound and XP counters) on their "wild" location.

+characters on your side can use the locations where you have a marker as if they were in your resource row.
+When a location is used this way, turn it face down.
+(Turn it face up at the start of the next Part.)

-### Part 1: Searching
+### Part 1: Where Are We?
-**Player A wins:** *You finally know where it is.* Name a location in your deck as the Site.
+**Player A wins:** *You'll play their little game.
+And win.* Add a marker to a location adjcent to your marked location on the **Patchwork Planet**.

-**Player B wins:** *You obscure the path.* Same as above, but you name the Site.
+**Player B wins:** *What kind of twisted place is this?
+W* Same as above, but you name the Site.

 ### Part 2: Discovering
 **Player A wins:** *You reveal to the universe what you're seeking.* Name a **One of a Kind** equipment not in your deck as the Item and shuffle it into your deck for Part 3. *(Ignore play restrictions for the Item in Part 3.)*